wisterose/Frameworks/character_component.md

 ## Overview

+All snippets below are from my co-owned game **Salient Winds**.

+Credits to [**Sleitnick**](https://sleitnick.github.io/RbxUtil/) for the utility dependencies.

+## Dependencies

+Make sure you have [RbxUtil](https://sleitnick.github.io/RbxUtil/) installed.
+I rely on some utility modules from there for shared logic and component structure.

 The character component system consists of two main parts:
 1. The character component handler
 2. Individual status effect modules